15 Young Adult Enemies To Lovers Books You Must Read

 9. The Simple Wild

-This follows a girl (Calla Fletcher) who is a lifestyle fashion blogger, and she has had an estranged relationship with her father her whole life.
-She finds out that he is dying, so she travels to Alaska to see him before he dies.
+This follows a girl (Calla Fletcher), a lifestyle fashion blogger who has had an estranged relationship with her father her whole life.
+She discovers he is dying, so she travels to Alaska to see him before he dies.
 She gets picked up by a guy (Jonah) at the airport in a rugged, lumberjack Alaskan wilderness.
-She’s standing there fashionista ready for an Instagram photoshoot, and they don’t hit it off.
+She’s standing there, fashionista ready for an Instagram photoshoot, and they don’t hit it off.

 They’re so different, and they immediately don’t like each other.
-Jonah tries to make her life hard like he is not very nice to her.
+Jonah tries to make her life hard, like he is not nice to her.
 He does things that make her life so much harder, and they don’t get along.
-Then, throughout the book, they start to learn more about each other and realize that they had the wrong first impressions of each other.
+Then, throughout the book, they learn more about each other and realize they had the wrong first impressions.
 The Snowden trope is where they get snowed in somewhere and stuck, and they can’t leave.

 The Simple Wild